shadden/celmech/docs/quickstart.rst

         cm_particles = pvars.particles

-The :class:`celmech.PoincareHamiltonian` class inherits the method :meth:`celmech.hamiltonian.Hamiltonian.integrate` that can be used to evolve the system forward in much the same way as ``REBOUND``'s :meth:`rebound.Simulation.integrate` method.
+The :class:`~celmech.poincare.PoincareHamiltonian` class inherits the method :meth:`~celmech.hamiltonian.Hamiltonian.integrate` that can be used to evolve the system forward in much the same way as ``rebound``'s :meth:`rebound.Simulation.integrate` method.
 Below is the main integration loop where we'll integrate our system and store the results:

 .. code:: python